AMICI-dev/AMICI/documentation/MATLAB.md

 ### Forward Sensitivities

-Set the sensitivity computation to forward sensitivities and Integrate:
+Set the sensitivity computation to forward sensitivities and integrate:

     options.sensi = 1;
     options.sensi_meth = 'forward;
     sol = simulate_modelname(t,theta,kappa,[],options)

 The integration status will be indicated by the `sol.status` flag.
-Negative values indicated failed integration.
-The states will then be available as `sol.x`, with the derivative with respect to the parameters in `sol.sx`.
-The observables will then be available as `sol.y`, with the derivative with respect to the parameters in `sol.sy`.
-The event outputs will then be available as `sol.z`, with the derivative with respect to the parameters in `sol.sz`.
+Negative values indicate failed integration.
+The states will be available as `sol.x`, with the derivative with respect to the parameters in `sol.sx`.
+The observables will be available as `sol.y`, with the derivative with respect to the parameters in `sol.sy`.
+The event outputs will be available as `sol.z`, with the derivative with respect to the parameters in `sol.sz`.
 If no event occured there will be an event at the end of the considered interval with the final value of the root function stored in `sol.rz`, with the derivative with respect to the parameters in `sol.srz`.

-Alternatively the integration call also be called via
+Alternatively the integration can also be called via

     [status,t,x,y,sx,sy] = simulate_modelname(t,theta,kappa,[],options)

 The integration status will be indicated by the status flag.
-Negative values indicated failed integration.
+Negative values indicate failed integration.
 The states will then be available as `x`, with derivative with respect to the parameters in `sx`.
 The observables will then be available as `y`, with derivative with respect to the parameters in `sy`.
 No event output will be given.

 ### Adjoint Sensitivities